darinz/ML/10_reinforcement_learning/03_advanced_control.md

 - **Deep Learning Integration:** Neural network policies, end-to-end learning

 These methods form the foundation of modern control theory and continue to be essential tools in robotics, aerospace, and autonomous systems.

+## From Model-Based Control to Model-Free Learning

+We've now explored **advanced control methods** - specialized techniques that combine the principles of reinforcement learning with classical control theory.
+We've seen how Linear Quadratic Regulation (LQR) provides exact solutions for linear systems, how Differential Dynamic Programming (DDP) handles nonlinear systems through iterative optimization, and how Linear Quadratic Gaussian (LQG) control addresses partial observability through optimal state estimation.

+However, while these model-based control methods are powerful when we have good models of the system dynamics, **many real-world problems** involve systems where the dynamics are unknown, complex, or difficult to model accurately.
+In these cases, we need methods that can learn optimal behavior directly from experience without requiring explicit models of the environment.

+This motivates our exploration of **policy gradient methods** - model-free reinforcement learning techniques that directly optimize policy parameters using gradient ascent.
+We'll see how REINFORCE learns policies from experience, how variance reduction techniques improve learning efficiency, and how these methods enable learning in complex, unknown environments where model-based approaches are not feasible.

+The transition from model-based control to model-free learning represents the bridge from structured optimization to adaptive learning - taking our understanding of optimal control and extending it to scenarios where system models are unknown or unreliable.

+In the next section, we'll explore policy gradient methods, understanding how they learn optimal policies directly from experience without requiring explicit models of the environment.

+---

+**Previous: [Continuous State MDPs](02_continuous_state_mdp.md)** - Learn how to handle infinite and continuous state spaces.

+**Next: [Policy Gradient Methods](04_policy_gradient.md)** - Learn model-free reinforcement learning techniques.